nate-sime/dolfin_dg/README.rst

 Docker image
 ------------

-Follow the instructions for installing [FEniCS with docker](https://fenicsproject.org/download/).
+Follow the instructions for installing https://fenicsproject.org/download/.
 A docker image of the dolfin_dg master branch is available: